 Since our last trip to this site in 2010, the Dark Green Fritillary has become established in Cotgrave Forest.
 The Silver Washed Fritillary was also seen there in 2013 as well as many other sightings in the vicinity.

 An all day walk of three to four miles along the rides of the Park and out on to Holt Lowes looking for summer butterflies.

-We are running a visit to the newly restored heathland at Cranwich Camp and Heath, excellent sites for several Breck speciality day-flying moths, such as Oblique-striped and Marbled Clover, as well as some excellent Breckland flora.
+Following last year’s successful foray into the Brecks, we will again be organising a visit to the newly restored heathland at Cranwich Camp and Heath, excellent sites for several Breck speciality day-flying moths such as Oblique-striped and Marbled Clover, as well as some excellent Breckland flora.

 Join us for a morning walk around the Toton Fields Local NR and Toton Sidings for an approx. 2 to 3 hour walk.
 This area is full of wildflowers that attract a wide range of butterflies including Marbled White.

 Enter the mysterious world of night creatures!
 This will include setting up sugar and light traps to attract moths – which we will release unharmed after identification - and using detectors to pick up ultrasound of hunting bats.